mathworks-ref-arch/license-manager-for-matlab-on-aws/README.md

     | Parameter label                                    | Description
     | -------------------------------------------------- | -----------
     | **Stack name**                                     | Choose a name for the stack.
 This will be shown in the AWS console.
-    | **Instance type for the Network License Manager**  | Choose the AWS instance type to use for the license sever.
+    | **Instance type for the network license manager**  | Choose the AWS instance type to use for the license sever.
 All [AWS instance types](https://aws.amazon.com/ec2/instance-types) are supported.
     | **Name of SSH key**                                | Choose the name of an existing EC2 KeyPair to allow SSH access to the license server instance.
 If you do not have one, [follow the AWS instructions to create one.](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html)
     | **CIDR IP address range of client**                | This is the IP address range that will be allowed to connect to this instance using SSH.
 The format for this field is IP Address/Mask. <p><em>Example</em>: </p>10.0.0.1/32 <ul><li>This is the public IP address which can be found by searching for "what is my ip address" on the web.
 The mask determines the number of IP addresses to include.</li><li>A mask of 32 is a single IP address.</li><li>Use a [CIDR calculator](https://www.ipaddressguide.com/cidr) if you need a range of more than one IP addresses.</li><li>You may need to contact your IT administrator to determine which address is appropriate.</li></ul></p>
-    | **Username**					                     | Enter a username you would like to use to connect to the Network License Manager for MATLAB Dashboard.
+    | **Username**					                     | Enter a username you would like to use to connect to the network license manager for MATLAB Dashboard.
-    | **Password**					                     | Enter a password you would like to use to connect to the Network License Manager for MATLAB Dashboard.
+    | **Password**					                     | Enter a password you would like to use to connect to the network license manager for MATLAB Dashboard.
 	| **Confirm Password**			                     | Retype the password to confirm.

 2. Click the **Create** button.